SyncGit12/95reborny/README.md

 * `mips-linux-gnu-` (Ubuntu and other Debian-based distros)
 * `mips64-linux-gnu-` (RHEL/CentOS/Fedora)

-You may also use [Docker](#docker-installation) to handle installing an image with minimal dependencies.
+You may also use [Artix](https://artixlinux.org/) to handle installing an image with minimal dependencies.

 #### Step 2: Copy baserom(s) for asset extraction